 COMMON BRAND NAME(S): Glucotrol XL

-USES: Glipizide is an anti-diabetic drug (sulfonylurea-type) used along with a proper diet and exercise program to control high blood sugar.
-It is used in patients with type 2 diabetes (non-insulin-dependent diabetes).
-It works by stimulating the release of your body's natural insulin.
+USES: Glipizide is used with a proper diet and exercise program to control high blood sugar in people with type 2 diabetes.
+It may also be used with other diabetes medications.
 Controlling high blood sugar helps prevent kidney damage, blindness, nerve problems, loss of limbs, and sexual function problems.
 Proper control of diabetes may also lessen your risk of a heart attack or stroke.
+Glipizide belongs to the class of drugs known as sulfonylureas.
+It lowers blood sugar by causing the release of your body's natural insulin.

-HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start taking glipizide and each time you get a refill.
-If you have any questions, consult your doctor or pharmacist.
+HOW TO USE: Read the Patient Information Leaflet if available from your pharmacist before you start taking glipizide and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, usually once daily with breakfast; or use as directed by your doctor.
-The dosage is based on your medical condition and response to therapy.
+Take this medication by mouth with breakfast as directed by your doctor, usually once daily.
+The dosage is based on your medical condition and response to treatment.

 Do not crush or chew extended-release tablets.
 Doing so can release all of the drug at once, increasing the risk of side effects.
 Also, do not split the tablets unless they have a score line and your doctor or pharmacist tells you to do so.
 Swallow the whole or split tablet without crushing or chewing.